kbingham/libcamera/Documentation/guides/pipeline-handler.rst

   set of image streams.

-- Configure the image acquisition and processing pipeline by assigning the system resources (memory, shared components, etc.) to satisfy the application requested configuration.
+- Configure the image acquisition and processing pipeline by assigning the system resources (memory, shared components, etc.) to satisfy the configuration requested by the application.

 - Start and the stop the image acquisition and processing sessions.

-- Apply to the hardware devices the configuration settings computed by applications and image processing algorithms integrated in libcamera.
+- Apply configuration settings requested by applications and computed by image processing algorithms integrated in libcamera to the hardware devices.

-- Notify the availability of new images to applications and deliver them in the in the correct locations.
+- Notify applications of the availability of new images and deliver them to the correct locations.

 Prerequisite knowledge: libcamera architecture
 ----------------------------------------------